jwoehr/qisjob/README.md

                         simulator.
 Use -a --qasm-simulator to get Aer qasm simulator.
 Use -a --unitary-simulator to get Aer unitary simulator.
-  --qasm_simulator      With -a use Aer qasm simulator instead of Aer
-                        statevector simulator
-  --unitary_simulator   With -a use Aer unitary simulator instead of Aer
-                        statevector simulator
+  --qcgpu               Use qcgpu simulator.
+Default is statevector simulator.
+                        Use -a --qasm-simulator to get qcgpu qasm simulator.
   -b BACKEND, --backend BACKEND
-                        Use specified IBMQ backend --api_provider API_PROVIDER
+                        Use specified IBMQ backend --qasm_simulator      With -a use Aer or qcgpu qasm simulator instead of statevector simulator --unitary_simulator   With -a use Aer or qcgpu unitary simulator instead of statevector simulator --api_provider API_PROVIDER
                         Backend api provider, currently supported are [IBMQ |
                         QI].
 Default is IBMQ.